Our herd

 Artist in Residence

-Joe Tapaquon is a Nêhiyaw (Cree) artist and visual storyteller based in Regina, Saskatchewan, and a proud member of George Gordon First Nation.
+Joseph Tapaquon (he/him) is a Nêhiyaw (Cree) artist and visual storyteller based in Regina, Saskatchewan, and a proud member of George Gordon First Nation.
 His artistic journey began at an early age, inspired by his late father, renowned artist Joseph Bitternose Sr., whose influence continues to guide his creative path.

 Joe’s work is rooted in his cultural heritage and shaped by deep familial connections.
 His art draws from ancestral teachings, personal experiences, and the beauty of Cree traditions.
 With a natural gift for visual expression, his pieces have been featured in galleries and private collections across Canada and the United States.
 In 2024, Joseph provided the artwork of Deloitte’s Renewed Reconcilitation Action Plan.